|

 I was up at

-To work, which was the same as ever, and then home again.
-With a
+which was the same as ever, and then home again.
+With a dozen shirts ironed

-well, all things considered.
-Certainly better than first attempts at other
+considered.
+Certainly better than first attempts at other hobbies have gone

-hobbies have gone in the past.
-I’d made twenty pints of the stuff,
+in the past.
+I’d made twenty pints of the stuff, and this evening

 I have